-The Welding Program will prepare you for most of the basic welding processes to join such metals as carbon, aluminum, and stainless steel, which will provide you with the information and training to step directly into employment.
-The program will also prepare you for many types of employment related to welding, such as engineering, quality control, manufacturing technician, etc.
+The Welding Program prepares students to understand and utilize most of the basic welding processes to join such metals as carbon, aluminum, and stainless steel, which will provide them with the information and training to step directly into employment.
+The program will also prepare students for many types of employment related to welding, such as engineering, quality control, manufacturing technician, etc.

-Grayson College offers an Associate of Applied Science degree and two certificate of completions that train students in Combination Welding and Structural Welding.
+Grayson College offers an Associate of Applied Science degree and two certificates of completion that train students in Combination Welding and Structural Welding.